Top 5 things most people want from their jobs

 A simple “thank you” can be effective.

-However, many leaders don’t think enough about genuinely recognizing their employees.
+Yet, many leaders don’t think enough about genuinely recognizing their employees.

 5. Trust